dagster-io/dagster/docs/docs-beta/docs/guides/kubernetes.md

 Dagster provides [Helm charts](https://github.com/dagster-io/dagster/tree/master/helm) for deploying Dagster that you can customize for your specific needs.
 For each Dagster component used by the Helm chart, Dagster publishes a corresponding image to [DockerHub](https://hub.docker.com/u/dagster).

-## What you'll learn

-- How to build a Docker image containing your Dagster project to deploy to your cluster
-- How to access and customize the Dagster-provided Helm charts
-- How to apply the configuration in the Helm charts to your Kubernetes cluster to deploy your Dagster project
-- How to connect to your deployed Dagster project

 <details>
   <summary>Prerequisites</summary>